 As humans, we often find uncertainty deeply challenging.
 It is easy to fall into fear, but there are gifts in these times of upheaval:

-- Distractions fall away – we can see the bigger questions and discover what is most important to us.
+- Distractions fall away; we see bigger questions and discover what is most important.

-- Previous assumptions about who we are disappear – possibilities emerge that we would not have seen.
+- Previous assumptions disappear; possibilities emerge that we would not have seen.

-- Where there is fear there is power – times of chaos show us where our power is.
+- Where there is fear there is power; times of chaos reveal our power.

-- These times invite our courage and our passions to emerge – we are more open to our own wisdom.
+- Our courage and passions emerge; we are more open to our own wisdom.

 Will you lock down, or reach out for who you are becoming?

-The workshop series will happen on Sunday afternoons, October 13th and 27th and November 10th from 1:00 to 6:00 (three meetings total).
-It will meet in the beautiful community yurt at the Tryon Life Community Farm in SW Portland.
+The workshop series will happen on three Sundays: February 2nd, March 1st and April 5th from 10:00 to 5:00.
+We will meet in the beautiful community yurt at Tryon Life Community Farm in SW Portland.
 The setting will be rustic, but comfortable (heat, chairs, pillows and blankets, composting toilets).
 It is not ADA accessible, and requires crossing unpaved and somewhat rough ground.
 Please ask if you have accessibility concerns.

-To Register: Email your interest to Jenny at email@example.com or call/text her at 503-548-8459 for questions.
+To Register: Email your interest to Jenny at email@example.com or call/text her at 503-548-8459.
 She will respond with a confirmation, answers to questions, and payment details.
-The registration deadline is October 1st.
+The registration deadline is January 15th.
 We need a deposit of $100 by then to secure your spot.
-Payment in full is required by October 10th (ask if you need a payment plan).
-This workshop will be capped at 10 people so we recommend signing up soon.
+Payment in full is required by January 27th (ask if you need a payment plan).
+This training will be capped at 12 people so we recommend signing up soon.

 Parking: Parking is limited at the Farm, so once we know who is coming, we will help you arrange carpools either from your homes, or from a nearby public parking lot.